 Students choose from five concentration options: early childhood professions, leadership and entrepreneurial professions, prevention and intervention sciences, pre-health professions, and human development and family studies.
 After earning the child development degree online, graduates pursue positions in early childhood services, programming for older adults, community outreach, and adolescent information.

 All coursework is available entirely online through Canvas.
 Distance learners have access to recorded lectures, live on-campus classes, assignments and tests, and peer discussion boards.
 Students have no set login times, but learners complete several collaborative projects.
 Online classes are taught by the same faculty as their on-campus counterparts.
 Colorado residents can complete the program in a hybrid format, with some on-campus classes.
 Students complete 120 credits, and transfer students can submit previous coursework for approval.
-CSU is regionally accredited by The Higher Learning Commission of the North Central Association.

 St Paul, Minnesota